 At just 5 months of age August 2015, Emmett was diagnosed with Spinal Muscular Atrophy, Type 1.
-It is the most severe SMA type with life expectancy of about two years.
+It is the most severe SMA type that, in 2015, was untreatable.
+In 2015 Emmett started participating in an experimental drug program.
 We welcome you to join him on his journey ...

-Emmett is now Three years old!
+Emmett is now FOUR years old!
 We are so amazed at how far he has come and we are looking forward to how far he is going to go!

 March 9, 2015 is the day that Emmett Jeremiah arrived into this world.
 He was a beautiful little boy weighing 7 pounds 2 ounces.
 The delivery was spectacular.
 Emmett and his mom came through with flying colours.
 His dad was right there with them.
 The obstetrician commented that Emmett's mom was amazing in the delivery room and that she should have many more kids.
 Emmett's extended family fell in love with him.